ritagrunberg/ParasiteCommunityTrajectory/README.md

-# ParasiteCommunityTrajectory
+# ParasiteCommunityTrajectory Repo
-Data and analyses used in 'Host exposure to symbionts and ecological drift generate divergence in parasite community assembly'
+Data and analyses used in 'Historical contingency in parasite community assembly: community divergence results from early host exposure to symbionts and ecological drift'

 Data files included:
 1. Outplant2019_infection.csv: longitudinal infection data for each outplant